tailhook/citojs/README.md

 ]}
 ```

-#### SVG and MathML
+#### Custom Elements, SVG and MathML

-SVG and MathML are supported out of the box and you don't have to do anything special to use them.
+Custom Elements, SVG and MathML are supported out of the box and you don't have to do anything special to use them.

 ## How to Contribute